 Where a Bond is required it shall normally be for a sum equal to 10% of the total contract sum.
-The decision of the Chief Finance Officer on the need for a PCG and / or the need for and the size of a Bond is final.
+The decision of the Director of Finance on the need for a PCG and / or the need for and the size of a Bond is final.

-Remedies for non-performance:
+Remedies for non-performance